-Scotts Valley Water District (SVWD) relies on groundwater from the Santa Margarita Groundwater Basin for providing potable water to its customers.
+Scotts Valley Water District (SVWD) relies on groundwater from the Santa Margarita Groundwater Basin to provide potable water to its customers.
 Recycled water is also available for non-potable uses such as landscape irrigation.

 Groundwater